 Ever so often a new business is started.
-Many of the men who hooked up with the automobile, motion picture, and other industries at the right time are now the \$5,000. \$10,000, \$15,000 a year men - independent, satisfied.
+Many of the men who hooked up with the automobile, motion picture, and other industries at the right time are now the \$5,000. \$10,000, \$15,000 a year men-independent, satisfied.
 The same opportunities they had in those industries-the chances that made them rich, are being offered by continued new radio developments.
 Radio's growth has already made hundreds of men wealthy.
 Many more will become rich and independent in the future.
 Get ready for a good Radio job.
 I'll help you.
-Many Radio Experts Make \$50 to \$100 a Week I have doubled and tripled the salaries of many men and young men by training them for Radio's good jobs.
+Many Radio Experts Make \$50 to \$100 a Week Make 550 to \$100 a Week I have doubled and tripled the salaries of many men and young men by training them for Radio's good jobs.
 My training fits you for Radio factories, broadcasting stations, a spare time or full time business of your own, operating on board ship-which gives you world-wide travel without expense and a good salary, commercial land stations, research laboratories, and many other branches.
 Talking Movies, Public Address Systems, Radio in Aviation, Television, Advanced Servicing and Merchandising, and other valuable subjects are covered in my course.
 Many Make Good Money in Spare Time While Learning The day you enroll I send you instructions, which you should master quickly, for doing 28 Radio jobs common in almost every neighborhood.
-Throughout your course I'll show you how to do many other jobs that have made \$200 to \$1.000 for many N.R.I. men while learning.
+Throughout your course I'll show you how to do many other jobs that have made \$200 to \$1,000 for many N.R.I. men while learning.
 G. W. Page, 1606-B 5th Ave., N., Nashville, Tenn., made \$935 in his spare time while taking his course.
-Joseph Skrivanek, 20 Telegram Ave., Elmont, L. I., N. Y., says: "My total earnings since my enrollment amount to \$2,892 for spare time work in evenings."
+Joseph Skrivanek, 20 Telegram Ave., Elmont, L. L. N. Y., says: "My total earnings since my enrollment amount to \$2,892 for spare time work in evenings."
 I Will Train You at Home in Your Spare Time Hold your present job.
-My 50-50 method of training, half from lesson books and half from the Special FREE Offer jobs paying up \$5,000 a year.
+My 50-50 method of training, half from lesson books and half from the Special FREE Offer more and more trained Radio men.
+Operators employed through Civil Serv-ice Commission earn \$1,620 to \$2,800 a year.

-Seldom under \$100 a Week "My earnings seldom fall under \$100 a week.
+'My earnings seldom fall under \$100 a week.
 My profits for three months were \$577, \$645. \$465.
-If your course cost 4 or 5 times more I would still consider it a good investment."
-E. E. Winborne, 1267 W. 48th Street, Norfolk, Va.
+If your course cost 4 or 5 times more I would still consider it a good investment.'-E. E. Winborne, 1267 W. 48th Street, Norfolk, Va.

-From \$35 to \$100 a Week "I had the pleasure of earning \$110 last week servicing and selling sets.
+"I had the pleasure of carning \$110 last week servicing and selling sets.
 I have made as high as \$241 in two weeks.
-Before I emered Radio I was making \$35 a week."
-J. A. Vaughn, Grand Radio & Appliance Co., 2107 S. Grand Boulevard, St. Louis, Mo.
+Before I centered Radio I was making \$35 a week."
+J. A. Vaughn, Grand Radio & Appliance Co., 3107 S. Grand Boulevard, St. Louis, Mo.